 TIP #5: On Mother’s Day most years, to help with the traffic, there is often a complimentary shuttle service between Darts Hill and Glades Garden (which makes it a good day to visit both venues).
-The shuttle service is first-come, first-served though, and it’s not usually wheelchair access.
+The shuttle service is first-come, first-serve though, and it’s not usually wheelchair access.

 For more information about the Garden, check out the City of Surrey‘s website.
 To learn more about the City’s once-a-week live music opportunities at different parks in the summer, see our article about the Sounds of Summer Concert Series.

 For more information on places and events similar to Glades Garden check out the following:

 - Parks in Vancouver